chrisg2/snaptest-dotnet/docs/NakedSnapTest.md

     var snapshotName = nameof(UseNakedSnapshot);

     // Somewhat contrived, but for the sake of example we
-    // create a snapshot file to be compared. var snapshotFile = FabricateSnapshotFile(snapshotName);
+    // create a snapshot file to be matched. var snapshotFile = FabricateSnapshotFile(snapshotName);

     try {
-        // Obtain a value to be compared to the snapshot var santasHomeLocation
+        // Determine a value to be matched to the snapshot var santasHomeLocation
             = Model.Localities.All
                 .Where(_ => _.Landmarks.Contains("Santa's Workshop"))